Sears revenue continues decline amid tough landscape

 Lampert's hedge fund has forwarded millions in funding to keep Sears afloat.

-Shares of the Hoffman Estates, Illinois, company have dropped 20 percent since the beginning of the year.
-The stock has fallen 38 percent in the last 12 months.
+Prior to the market opening, shares of the Hoffman Estates, Illinois, company had dropped 20 percent since the beginning of the year.
+The stock had fallen 38 percent in the last 12 months.